Tehran Times

-The Tehran Times is an English-language daily newspaper.
-Ayatollah Mohammad Hossein Beheshti, second in line in the political hierarchy following the 1979 Islamic Revolution, stated: "Tehran Times is not a state-owned newspaper, rather it must be the voice of the oppressed people in the world.”
-Although the newspaper is not state-owned, "it aims to disseminate key tenets of the Islamic Revolution and is therefore generally supportive of the Islamic Republic of Iran's ideology".
-According to the Iranian-American Middle East scholar, Ray Takeyh, the Tehran Times has "close ties with the [Iranian] Foreign Ministry."
+The Tehran Times is an English-language daily newspaper published in Iran, founded in 1979 as the self-styled "voice of the Islamic Revolution".
+While not state-owned, it is considered state-controlled and closely tied to the hardline factions within the Iranian government.

 Academics, ambassadors, policymakers and international affairs analysts frequently contribute to the newspaper.

 History

-The newspaper was founded in 1979 as a foreign-language voice of the Islamic Revolution.
+The newspaper was founded by Mohammad Beheshti in 1979 following the Iranian Revolution as a self-proclaimed "voice of the Islamic Revolution".

 In 2002, the Tehran Times established a news agency which later came to be known as the Mehr News Agency (MNA).
-Now, Tehran Times and the MNA are run by a single management system with MNA staff triple that of Tehran Times.
-The MNA is now considered one of the most important news organizations in Iran.
+Now, the Tehran Times and the MNA are run by a single management system.

 Mohammad Shojaeian took over as the new managing director of the Tehran Times and the MNA in September 2019.

-On April 12, 2020, Shojaeian appointed Ali A. Jenabzadeh as the editor in chief of Tehran Times daily newspaper.
+On April 12, 2020, Shojaeian appointed Ali A. Jenabzadeh as the editor-in-chief of the Tehran Times daily newspaper.

+In August 2023, Tehran Times published a United States Department of State memo informing U.S. Special Envoy for Iran Rob Malley of his security clearance suspension.
+The publication prompted calls by Republicans in the U.S. House of Representatives and U.S. Senate for a probe into how the newspaper acquired the information.

+Editorial position

+Ayatollah Mohammad Hossein Beheshti, second in line in the political hierarchy following the 1979 Islamic Revolution, stated: "Tehran Times is not a state-owned newspaper, rather it must be the voice of the oppressed people in the world.”
+Although the newspaper is not state-owned, "it aims to disseminate key tenets of the Islamic Revolution and is therefore generally supportive of the Islamic Republic of Iran's ideology".